ncatlab/nlab-content/pages/1/7/7/3/23771/content.md

   * two dependent functions which give witness that each element is heterogeneously bridged with its transported version,

   * a witness that heterogeneous bridge types of fibrant types are also fibrant

-The context modification rules needed in higher observational type theory likely makes the theory less logically clean compared to that of [[Martin-Löf dependent type theory]] equipped with the [[univalence axiom]].

 ## See also